Bothyna/Newp/README.md

 software development teams.
 It’s an open-source CI/CD server that allows you to automate the different stages of your delivery pipeline.
-The main reason for Jenkins’ popularity is its huge plugin ecosystem.4.
-Bamboo
+The main reason for Jenkins’ popularity is its huge plugin ecosystem.
+4. Bamboo
 Bamboo is Atlassian’s CI/CD server solution that has many similar features to Jenkins.
 Both are popular DevOps tools that allow you to automate your delivery pipeline, from builds